 2009

-Fred's camp site in Emigrant Gap again
+Fred's at Emigrant Gap

 Prairie Creek Redwoods State Park